Nikon D7000 vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7000 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7000 and GH4 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GH4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.